 In another scene he questions whether the ‘god’ Superman is doing what is good because it is good or deciding what is good because he wants to do it.
 Any philosopher or theologian will recognise these as two of the key questions of the Philosophy of Religion, which have been well-worked for thousands of years.

 The first, known today as the Logical Problem of Evil, dates back to the 4th Century BC Greek philosopher Epicurus but is best known in the form expressed by the 18th Century philosopher David Hume who said in his Dialogues ‘Is he [God] willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Whence then is evil?’
 The second, known today as Euthyphro’s Dilemma, comes from Plato who, in his Socratic dialogues says ‘is the pious [good] loved by the gods because it is pious, or is it pious because it is loved by the gods?’

 Neither of these two well-worked questions from the Philosophy of Religion are explicitly named in the film, but they are clearly expressed.
-So, perhaps a lesson we can draw from the film, and its appeal to 18-34 year old men, is to not be scared of raising and exploring such profound questions for fear of alienating an audience.
+So, perhaps a lesson we can draw from the film is to not be scared of raising and exploring such profound questions for fear of alienating an audience.
 And perhaps an opportunity is to help such film fans to continue to think about these questions as they leave the cinema and return to their everyday lives.

 Nick Pollard is co-founder of EthosEducation.org and EthosMedia.org which provide free downloadable resources to help school pupils and the general public to explore spiritual, moral, social and cultural issues through the latest films.